 - Saved worksheets are not accessible outside of the Snowflake web interface.

 - Saved worksheets cannot currently be shared with other users.

-Specify a different role for each worksheet and switch roles without losing your work.
+Specifying a different role for each worksheet and switching roles without losing your work.
 You can execute specific statements in a worksheet, then switch roles before continuing your work in the same worksheet.

-Your current interface role dictates the default role for worksheets that you open, but the worksheets are not tied to the interface role.
-Each worksheet has it’s own role that can be set independently.
+Your current interface role determines the default role for worksheets that you open, but the worksheets are not tied to the interface role.
+Each worksheet has its own role that can be set independently.

 You can also perform other tasks on this page, including: